M4THEWS2/ConfBot/README.md

 You may want to add your bot to your server.
 Go back to the general information tab and copy the application id.
 Then go to [Discord Permissions Calculator](https://discordapi.com/permissions.html), paste the id, check the *Administrator* permission and click on the link.

+### Downloading dependencies

+To start Natriy you need to have *NodeJS* and *Git* all installed on your computer.

+#### Installing NodeJS

+Click [here](https://nodejs.org/en/download/current/) and install the *current* version according to your operating system.

+#### Installing Git

+Click [here](https://git-scm.com/) and download the latest version of Git, once again, according to your operating system.

+### Downloading node dependencies

+Once before you start your bot, you need to run `scripts/update`, it will download all NPM packages that Natriy needs.

 ### Difference between functions and commands

 Every bot has the help command, when running it, the bot usually sends an explanation of what it does and what its commands are.